NCI-Agency/anet/docs/INSTALL.md

           tms: false
 ```

-If desired, you can alse configure a local tiled imagery cache with a downloaded tile set.
+If desired, you can also configure a local tiled imagery cache with a downloaded tile set.
 Your offline imagery set should be in the form of `{z}/{x}/{y}.png` or similar.
 If you download tiles from OpenStreetMaps, this is the format you'll get them in.

 1. In the ANET home directory (the same directory as `bin`, `lib` and `docs`) create a directory called `imagery`.
 ```yaml
 assets:
   overrides:
     /imagery: imagery
 ```
 2. Copy your imagery set into the `imagery` directory.
 You should end up with a file structure that looks like `imagery/street/{0,1,2,...}/{0,1,2...}/{0,1,2,3...}.png`
 3. To use this new tile source, add under `baseLayers`:
 ```yaml
       - name: OSM